kirillbobyrev/code-clone-detection-llvm-devmtg15-poster/README.md

 performance issue.
 My work combines performance efficiency while not limiting detection capabilities.

-The code used for this paper is availible in [my fork of Clang repository](https://github.com/omtcyfz/clang/tree/CloneDetection).
+The code used for this paper is available in [my fork of Clang repository](https://github.com/omtcyfz/clang/tree/CloneDetection).

 The following table shows that even a naive implementation of Code Clone check